Home kellton

 Flexible, all-encompassing plotting optionsLess extensive community support

-5. Altair: The Declarative Powerhouse
+5. Altair: Declarative and Elegant Charting

 Altair is one among the most used Data Visualization Python libraries as it helps simplify the process of creating interactive visualizations because of its declarative nature.
 Altair prioritizes readability and expressiveness; it therefore empowers a user to easily develop complicated plots using little code.
 This approach makes Altair an interesting choice for those, who are more concerned with simplicity and quick visualizations without compromising the quality of delivery.